Emergent Software

 The Optimization Phase

 After the application is moved, extensive testing is necessary to validate that it functions as expected in Azure.
 This includes verifying integrations, performance under load, security controls, and end-to-end business processes.
-Any issues uncovered during testing must be resolved before the application goes live in Azure.
+Any issues uncovered during testing should be resolved before the application is fully live in Azure.

 Following the move to Azure, there are often opportunities for optimization.
-This could involve tweaking configurations, right-sizing Azure resources, or integrating some Azure PaaS services.
+This could involve tweaking configurations, right-sizing Azure resources, or integrating selected Azure Platform as a Service offerings where they make sense.

 # Create a scale set